Secrets in the Hot Spring (切小金家的旅館) is best described as a Taiwanese movie attempting to be a Japanese Anime live-action adaptation.

 Anyway, Secrets in the Hot Spring was a moderately decent watch, at least entertaining enough for me to finish it in one session.
 On the other hand, I’d be lying if I say I deeply enjoyed the movie.
 Or found it memorable and impressive.

 The main problem for me is that this Taiwanese movie tries too hard, too unnecessarily hard, to be Japanese.
-Practically every shot screams Japanese, rather than Taiwanese or Chinese.
+Practically every shot screams Japan, rather than Taiwan or China.
 The gags are also the sort you’d see in Anime comedies.
 While there’s nothing too wrong with either, I kept getting the impression that the sole purpose of the movie is to be an Anime live-action adaptation copycat.
-Due to this, it wasn’t too long before I felt the movie lacked “character,” if you know what I mean.
-In turn, I felt this does injustice to the main cast because the young leads are obviously capable actors.

 Oh, did I mention that Zhang Tinghu, who plays Xiaogin, would easily pass off as a Taiwanese Kurosaki Ichigo?
 Down to his every scowl in the movie?